 Heroin Addiction Treatment

 What is the process of addiction treatment for a heroin addict?
-When someone has been abusing heroin for a long period of time, they should consider attending rehab and receiving addiction treatment.
+When someone has abused heroin for a long period, they should consider attending rehab and receiving addiction treatment.

 Choosing a Rehab Facility

 When you choose your facility and rehab program, you will want to take all of your needs into account.
-Here are some of the types of facilities you might want to consider at the beginning of your addiction treatment process:
+Here are some of the types of facilities you might consider at the start of your addiction treatment process:

 Detox Facilities